 Someone should be present at all times who is certified to perform CPR and work with an automated external defibrillator (AED).
 In the case of ibogaine treatment, an IV and heart monitoring is often necessary.
 It is ideal for a hospital to be fairly close by.
 Though ceremonies and treatments are generally safe with experienced providers and good screening, this is regarded as best practice.

-It is imperative to be completely honest with your prospective provider with regards to every question they ask about medical screening, medications, health conditions, substance addictions, history of mental illness, or any other matters.
+It is imperative to be completely honest with your prospective provider with regards to medical screening, medications, health conditions, substance addictions, history of mental illness, or any other matters.
 When vital details are withheld, the results can be poor or even tragic.

 Under no circumstance should iboga or ibogaine be taken alone or with an inexperienced sitter.
 Familiarity with other plant medicines or psychedelics does not qualify someone to handle iboga or ibogaine, as these are complex, unique, and medically volatile medicines.
 Home treatments, self administration, and inexperienced providers are known to substantially increase risk, even for healthy individuals.

 Iboga and ibogaine should never be mail ordered, as the quality and purity is likely to be compromised.
 In laboratory analysis by ibogaine researchers, mail ordered medicine has often been found to be adulterated, old, weak, moldy, or outright poisoned.
 It may not have been procured in an environmentally sustainable, culturally sensitive, or ethical manner; mail ordered medicine has also been associated with elephant poachers.
 A better approach, though one that requires more patience, is to develop relationships with African communities or work with qualified facilitators who have access to quality, ethically produced medicine.